redsoxfan0219/portfolio/content/en/personal/index.md

 ![Ben on the Au Sable river](ausable.jpeg)

 I also like spending time with my family.
-My wife Nadia and I have been married for about five years.
+My wife Nadia and I have been married for about six years.
 We recently bought kayaks and we've been enjoying taking them out on the local waterways.

 ![Nadia Kayaking](nadiakayak.jpeg)